papyon-apps/appload/README.md

 ## Usage

-After starting the server, you can access the platform through the browser at `http://localhost:3000`.
-You can upload the artifacts by any tool that supports the `multipart/form-data` format.
-You can use the `curl` command to upload the artifacts.
+Once the server is up, access the platform via a web browser at http://localhost:3000.
+Artifacts can be uploaded using any tool that supports the multipart/form-data format.
+For example, to upload artifacts via the curl command:

 ```bash
 curl --location --request PUT 'http://localhost:3000/api/upload' \